 4. Will the adhesive be functional after installation?

-The double coated paper and film tapes and the heat bonded tape systems each offer specific benefits depending upon the surfaces to be joined, the strength of the bond required, and environmental factors such as temperature and chemical resistance.
+The PSA and ST adhesives each offer specific benefits depending upon the surfaces to be joined, the strength of the bond required, and environmental factors such as temperature and chemical resistance.

 *Advantages: Acrylic adhesives are cross-linkable and deliver good resistance to varying temperature ranges, chemicals, ultraviolet light and oxidation.
 They are very color stable and can easily be removed and reinstalled in the application if done incorrectly.